-AED Accreditation is based on AED’s national technical standards reference titled “Standards for Construction Equipment Technology.”
-The Standards state the requirements in order to become AED Accredited.
+AED Foundation Accreditation is based on The AED Foundation’s national technical standards reference titled “Standards for Construction Equipment Technology.”
+The Standards state the requirements in order to become AED Foundation Accredited.

-AED Standards are very rigorous; schools typically cannot achieve them without industry support.
-AED’s template for accreditation is a “community-based, school-to-work” plan, where local dealers-colleges-industry stakeholders work together as a task force to meet mutual needs.
+AED Foundation Standards are very rigorous; schools typically cannot achieve them without industry support.
+The AED Foundation’s template for accreditation is a “community-based, school-to-work” plan, where local dealers-colleges-industry stakeholders work together as a task force to meet mutual needs.
 Supporting a local technical college program involves time, resource, and financial commitments from the equipment industry.
 However, the result of having a new well-qualified pool of graduating entry-level technicians each year more than justifies those commitments.

-The basic AED Accreditation process is explained here:
+The basic AED Foundation Accreditation process is explained here:

 - 2. Each participating dealer assigns a “champion” for the initiative, charged with the accountability of “making it happen.”
 If their participation is an afterthought i.e. “I’ll just work on it when I have time,” the project will never happen.